 Premium IOLs Cataract Surgery in Monterey

 Every year, more than 1.5 million Americans have cataract surgery with placement of an intraocular lens (IOL).
 This form of cataract surgery is relatively painless and performed on average in 15 to 20 minutes’ time.
 During this procedure, Doctor Penrose will remove the cloudy natural lens and replace it with an intraocular lens.
 The incision for an IOL is a bit smaller than the width of your pinky finger; in most cases, it does not require any stitches.
-Only local anesthesia is necessary; though light sedation may be a desired option for those suffering from natural anxiety.
+Only local anesthesia is necessary; though light sedation may be the desired option for those suffering from natural anxiety.

 Most eyes are shaped like basketballs so that light and images are focused to one clear point.
 Other eyes are shaped like footballs having one steeper axis.
 In these eyes, light and images are focused to various points causing blurred and distorted vision.
 This is called astigmatism.
-We correct astigmatism using eyeglasses, contact lenses or refractive surgery, including PRK and LASIK in Carmel / Monterey.
+We correct astigmatism using eyeglasses, contact lenses, or refractive surgery, including PRK and LASIK in Carmel / Monterey.

 For patients who have a cloudy natural lens (cataract), another option to correct the astigmatism is with a premium toric lens.
 This intraocular lens may be placed permanently in the eye when the cataract is removed.

 Dr. Penrose uses the AcrySof Toric lenses in those Monterey cataract patients who desire to have their astigmatism corrected and be less dependent on glasses or contact lenses.
 The AcrySof Toric lens is a foldable, single-piece lens made of a biocompatible material.
 The lens also protects the retina from ultraviolet light and is aspheric.
 The asphericity provides for improved contrast sensitivity (seeing in dim light).